vstinner/misc/cpython/pep-compat-version.rst

 -----------------------------

 To remain relevant and useful, Python has to evolve frequently.
-Some enhancements require backward incompatible changes.
-Any backward compatibility change can break an unknown number of Python projects.
+Some enhancements require incompatible changes.
+Any incompatible change can break an unknown number of Python projects.
 Developers can decide to not implement a feature because of that.

 Users want to get the latest Python version to get new features and better performance.
-A few backward incompatible changes prevent them to use their applications on the latest Python version.
+A few incompatible changes prevent them to use their applications on the latest Python version.

 This PEP proposes to add a partial compatibility with old Python versions as a tradeoff to fit both use cases.

+The main issue with the migration from Python 2 to Python 3 is  not that Python 3 is backward incompatible, but how incompatible changes were introduced.

 Partial compatibility to minimize the Python maintenance burden